auerlab/fasda/README.md

 In addition, many biology experiments use only 3 replicates.
 We simply cannot draw high confidence from any statistics based on 3 samples.

+Lastly, a 2-fold change in expression could be hugely significant for one gene in under certain conditions and completely meaningless for another gene or different conditions.
+Statistical routines have no knowledge of the biology that determines this.

 Hence, simply assuming that P-values < 0.05 represent significant changes while others do not would be foolish.
 Rather than try too hard to produce adjusted P-values that you can take on faith, we provide simple,